Minimal Surfaces in Hyperbolic 3-manifolds: Preliminaries

 \begin{lem} \cite{Fe,Ha2} Let $M$ be a closed or mean convex compact orientable $3$-manifold.
 Let $\xi$ be a nontrivial homology class in $H_2(M)$.
 Then there exists a smoothly embedded surface $\Sigma$ which has the smallest area among the surfaces in $\xi$. \end{lem}

 The second result is the existence of least area representative in a homotopy class by Meeks-Simon-Yau.

 \begin{lem} \cite{MSY} Let $S$ be an embedded surface in a Riemannian $3$-manifold $M$.
-After series of compressions, isotopies, and collapsings of boundaries of $I$-bundles to their cores, $S$ can be realizes as a union (possibly empty) of disjoint embedded minimal surfaces. \end{lem}
+After series of compressions, isotopies, and collapsings of boundaries of $I$-bundles to their cores, $S$ can be realized as a union (possibly empty) of disjoint embedded minimal surfaces. \end{lem}

-The third one is more specific version of the above result, i.e. least area representatives of incompressible surfaces by Hass-Scott.
+The third one is on least area representatives of incompressible surfaces.

 \begin{lem} \cite{HS} Let $M$ be a closed or mean convex compact orientable, irreducible $3$-manifold.
 Let $S$ be an incompressible surface in $M$.
-Then, there exists a smoothly embedded least area surface $\Sigma$ in the isotopy class of $S$. \end{lem}
+Then, there is a smoothly embedded least area surface $\Sigma$ in the isotopy class of $S$. \end{lem}